 The University of the Arts is the first public institution of higher education in the arts at the national level.
 Learn in detail about its Transparency, Accountability, Planning and Strategic Management, and Human Resources Department.

-The Bachelor's Degree in Musical Arts trains innovative artists, professionals and proven researchers, capable of creating alternatives for the development of interdisciplinary arts in the country.
+The Bachelor's Degree in Musical and Sound Arts trains innovative artists, accomplished professionals, and rigorous researchers, capable of creating new pathways for the development of interdisciplinary arts in the country.

-Graduates in Musical and Sound Arts will be able to work as musicians in different fields such as live and studio performance, teaching, research, arranging and composing music for film and television.
-Today's work situation requires musicians to be successful in different fields, to have instrumental skills and knowledge of different musical genres.
+Graduates of the Musical and Sound Arts degree program will be equipped to work as musicians across a wide range of fields, including live and studio performance, teaching, research, arranging, and composing music for film and television.
+Today's professional landscape demands that musicians perform successfully in diverse settings, demonstrating both instrumental ability and knowledge of a variety of musical genres.

-Graduates from UArtes also have a broad knowledge of Ecuadorian and Latin American music, as well as the use of new technologies applied to music, which will also allow them to pursue postgraduate training in the field of music.
+Graduates of UArtes also have a broad grounding in Ecuadorian and Latin American music, as well as in the use of new technologies applied to music, which will also prepare them to pursue graduate studies in the musical field.

-The School of Sound Arts has a teaching staff formed by musicians and academics active in the national and international scene, with a wide artistic and academic trajectory.
-They are professionals with Master's and PhD degrees.
-The faculty performs various artistic and technical tasks, which contributes to the local and international scene; playing, creating sound spaces, proposing concerts and content, organizing workshops and giving lectures, as musicians, composers and producers.
+The School of Sound Arts has a faculty composed of musicians and academics who are active on both the national and international scenes, with extensive artistic and academic careers.
+They hold master's degrees and PhDs.
+Faculty members engage in a wide range of artistic and technical work that contributes to the local and international scene performing, designing sound for spaces, organizing concerts and programming, leading workshops, and delivering lectures as musicians, composers, and producers.